Are Regenerative Therapies Affective?

 Untraditional Approach to Sports Injuries

-If a sports injury does not respond to nonsurgical treatments Dr. Castillo may recommend regenerative medicine therapy Some sports injuries heal fairly quickly on their own with rest and mild activity; while others are like a torn ACL, are unlikely to heal with traditional treatments.
-Now regenerative medicine such as Platelet Rich Plasma (PRP) therapy, Stem Cell Therapy, and others may be able to help heal sports injuries and get players back on the field.
+If a sports injury does not respond to nonsurgical treatments Dr. Castillo may recommend regenerative medicine therapy Some sports injuries heal fairly quickly on their own with rest and mild activity.
+While others are like a torn ACL, are unlikely to heal with traditional treatments.
+Now regenerative medicine such as PRP therapy, Stem Cell Therapy, and others may be able to help heal sports injuries.
+These regenerative treatments can help get players back on the field quicker.
 What is Regenerative Medicine?
-Regenerative medicine is the process of using cells to create newly functional tissues or repair tissue damaged from aging, disease, or trauma.
-The goal of regenerative medicine is to repair damaged tissue that most likely would not properly heal on its own.
-There are different types of regenerative medicine: cellular, tissue…
+Regenerative medicine is the process of using cells to create newly functional tissues or repair tissue damaged from aging,…

 Read More